 Getting to Whistler’s Lakes and Parks

 One of Whistler’s most unsung achievements is the 46-kilometre, car-free, Valley Trail system that winds around parks, lakes and neighbourhoods.
 Park and play this summer by leaving the car (at your accommodation or in the Day Lots) and getting on a bike.
-Whether you rent a bike or bring your own, there are many ways that active transport is the better option.
-Not only is it good for you and the planet, but it’s a fun way to explore a bit farther this summer.
+Whether you rent a bike, e-bike via evo or bring your own, there are many ways that active transport is the better option.
+Not only is it good for you and the planet, but it’s a fun way to explore a bit further this summer.

-Knowing that more people will be out on their bikes, the Resort Municipality of Whistler (RMOW) has free and secure bike and gear valet stations at Whistler Olympic Plaza, Rainbow Park, and Lost Lake Park this summer, so you can store your two wheels and beach gear safely while you explore on foot.
+Knowing that more people will be out on their bikes, the Resort Municipality of Whistler (RMOW) has free and secure bike and gear valet stations.
+You can find them at Whistler Olympic Plaza, Lost Lake Park and Alpha Lake Park on Fridays, Saturdays, Sundays, statutory holidays and at some events this summer, so you can store your two wheels, shopping and beach gear safely while you explore on foot.

 Picnics at the Park

-There’s no need to lug a full picnic basket and cooler to the park with you this summer as Whistler’s food truck program, Park Eats!, has been amped up.
-There will be rotating, locally-owned and operated food trucks and pop-up tents at Alpha Lake, Lakeside, Lost Lake and Rainbow parks serving up crepes, coffees, salads, burgers, pizza, gelato, kombucha and more tasty lunch options and refreshing treats.
+There’s no need to lug a full picnic basket and cooler to the park with you this summer as Whistler’s food truck program, Park Eats!, starts in May.
+There will be rotating, locally-owned and operated food trucks and pop-up tents at Alpha Lake, Lost Lake and Meadow Park serving up tacos, crepes, gelato, smoothies, pizza and more tasty lunch options and refreshing treats.